camario25/todomicro/README.md

 # todomicro

-An attempt at cloning Microsoft's Todo list from observing its behaviour.
+An attempt at cloning Microsoft's Todo list from observing its behavior.